jmettraux/rufus-scheduler/README.md

 Shuts down the scheduler, ceases any scheduler/triggering activity.

+### Scheduler#shutdown(:terminate)

+Calls Scheduler#terminate_all_jobs then shuts down the scheduler.
+That means this shutdown variant blocks until all the jobs are terminated and then shuts down.

 ### Scheduler#join

 Let's the current thread join the scheduling thread in rufus-scheduler.
 The thread comes back when the scheduler gets shut down.